 Tuition for the Prior Learning Workshop is charged at the regular tuition rate for 1 credit.
 For the semester in which you submit your portfolio(s) for evaluation, you register for the number of portfolios you are submitting and are charged a flat assessment fee of $600 for each portfolio (regardless of the total number of credits you seek).

-If you are currently enrolled in the School of Undergraduate Studies, call 212.229.5119 for more information about earning credit by foreign language testing.
+If you are currently enrolled in the Bachelor's Program for Adults and Transfer Students, call 212.229.5119 for more information about earning credit by foreign language testing.
 If you are prospective student, speak to an admission counselor.

 72 5th Ave., 2nd Floor (Map)